google/ci_edit/readme.md

   - Jump to a line number or the top, bottom, or middle of the document
 - unlimited undo/redo
   - Or at least within the limits of disk space to page to
-- file path tab-completion
-  - i.e. when opening files
-- written in Python
-  - No Python experience is required.
-Being written in Python means that many users will be able to review the code.
-  - Python 3.7+ and Python 2.7+ are supported.
 - selection modes
   - select by line, word, character, select all, or rectangle (block) selection
 - brace matching